theo-armour/theo-armour.github.io/alt-stoic/ryan-holiday.md

 # Part II Action

-Problems are rarely as bad as we think.
+p60 Problems are rarely as bad as we think.
 Rather they are precisely as bad as we think.

+Our actions must be:
+* Deliberate
+* Bold
+* Persistent

-We greet our obstacles with
+We greet our obstacles with:

 with energy p70
 with persistence